-- Repeat training.
-Group training of active NIH/PHS-funded Investigators, consisting of the mandatory workshop, will be repeated (i) every four years and (ii) on any occasion when Bates College revises its Financial Conflict of Interest policies and procedures in any manner that affects the requirements of Investigators. - H. Disclosure Statement.
-Copies of the College's Disclosure Statement are available online at http://www.bates.edu/grants/conflict-of-interest-policy/.
+- H. Disclosure Statement.
+Copies of the College's Disclosure Statement are available online at bates.edu/grants/compliance-2/conflict-of-interest-policy.
 This Disclosure Statement must be completed by all senior personnel who are submitting proposals to a federal funder.
-The certification page of a proposal cannot be signed until forms for all Investigators are submitted to the RIO.
-By signing this form the applicant certifies that he/she has read this section of the Faculty Handbook and that he/she either a) does not have potential Financial Conflicts of Interest ("I hereby certify that I have read the Financial Disclosure Policy in the Bates Faculty Handbook which is effective for all federal proposals submitted through the College.
-I certify to the best of my knowledge that neither I nor my spouse, partner, or dependents hold any significant financial interests that would reasonably appear to be related to my research, teaching and service responsibilities to Bates College") or b) does have potential conflicts ("I have the following relationships, affiliations, activities, or interests (financial or otherwise) which constitute potential conflicts under the Bates College Conflict of Interest policy").
-In either case, the applicant also declares that he/she will notify the RIO of any change or discovery requiring modification of the above statement. - I. Subrecipients.
-The College is responsible for ensuring all subrecipients' compliance with the applicable federal regulations regarding Financial Conflicts of Interest.
-To this end, the College shall enter a written agreement with each subrecipient that shall specify whether this policy, or the applicable policy of the subrecipient's institution, will apply to subrecipient Investigators.
-Said agreement will specify the timing for reporting of FCOIs by subrecipients to Bates College to enable the timely review and reporting of such FCOIs in compliance with funding agency requirements.
+The certification page of a proposal cannot be signed until forms for all investigators are submitted to the RIO.
+By signing this form the applicant certifies that the investigator has read this section of the Faculty Handbook and that the investigator either a) does not have potential financial conflicts of interest ("I hereby certify that I have read the Financial Disclosure Policy in the Bates Faculty Handbook which is effective for all federal proposals submitted through the College.
+I certify to the best of my knowledge that neither I nor my spouse, partner, or dependents hold any significant financial interests that would reasonably appear to be related to my research, teaching and service responsibilities to Bates College") or b) does have potential conflicts ("I have the following relationships, affiliations, activities, or interests (financial or otherwise) which constitute potential conflicts under the Bates College conflict of interest policy").
+In either case, the applicant also declares that the applicant will notify the RIO of any change or discovery requiring modification of the above statement. - I. Subrecipients.
+The College is responsible for ensuring all subrecipients' compliance with the applicable federal regulations regarding financial conflicts of interest.
+To this end, the College shall enter a written agreement with each subrecipient that shall specify whether this policy, or the applicable policy of the subrecipient's institution, will apply to subrecipient investigators.
+Said agreement will specify the timing for reporting of financial conflicts of interest by subrecipients to Bates College to enable the timely review and reporting of such financial conflicts of interest in compliance with funding agency requirements. - J. Mandatory Disclosures of Criminal Violations to Federal Awarding Agencies.
+It is the responsibility of all employees, including faculty, to comply with the law and to report violations or suspected violations of the law in accordance with the Whistleblower Policy (see below).
+As a recipient of federal grants, Bates has an obligation to disclose to federal awarding agencies all violations of federal criminal law involving fraud, bribery, or gratuity violations that could potentially affect one or more federal grants.
+The institutional officials responsible for making mandatory disclosures to federal agencies are the dean of the faculty, in any cases involving faculty of the college, or the vice president of finance and administration, in any cases involving other employees of the college.